Peer Effects in Random Consideration Sets: Abstract

 \section{Abstract}

-This paper develops a dynamic model of discrete choice that incorporates peer effects into random consideration sets.
+We develop a dynamic model of discrete choice that incorporates peer effects into random consideration sets.
 We characterize the equilibrium behavior and study the empirical content of the model.
-In our setup, changes in the choices of friends induce changes in the distribution of the consideration sets.
-We exploit this variation to recover the ranking of preferences, the attention mechanisms, and the network connections.
-These identification results allow unrestricted heterogeneity across people and do not rely on variation of either covariates or the set of available options.
+In our setup, changes in the choices of friends affect the distribution of the consideration sets.
+We exploit this variation to recover the ranking of preferences, attention mechanisms, and network connections.
+These nonparametric identification results allow unrestricted heterogeneity across people and do not rely on the variation of either covariates or the set of available options.
 Our methodology leads to a maximum-likelihood estimator that performs well in simulations.
+We apply our results to an experimental dataset that has been designed to study the visual focus of attention.

 JEL codes: C31, C33, D83, O33

 Keywords: Peer Effects, Random Consideration Sets, Continuous Time Markov Process